World's #1 finishing resource since 1989

 - Ottawa, Ontario, Canada

-HI Cory: You are probably long since finished, but for future reference you can basecoat with any number of waterborne metallic finishes (McCloskey [affil. link to product info on Amazon], Sheffield [affil. link to product info on Amazon], Crescent Bronze, and Modern Masters [affil. link to product info on Amazon] are all pretty good).
+HI Cory: You are probably long since finished, but for future reference you can basecoat with any number of waterborne metallic finishes (McCloskey [affil. link to info/product on Amazon], Sheffield [affil. link to info/product on Amazon], Crescent Bronze, and Modern Masters [affil. link to info/product on Amazon] are all pretty good).
 You can get your desired shade of copper by adding a little silver and some red.
 You needn't buy whole quarts of metallic for shadings: go to your local hobby shop and get 2 oz containers of airbrush colors for $1 to $4 ea.

 Apply the basecoat with either a 50/50 lambswool/fiber blend roller cover (1/2" nap) which will allow you take out the roller lines, or if you want it super smooth, brush it on with a good (Wooster or Purdy) nylon polyester brush.
 An angle sash brush will allow you to go fast and do tricks like swirling.